MingruiZhangW/Useful-Function-Database/Comp to Know/Readme.md

     int argc;
     char* argv[];
     int newArgc = argc + 1 + 1;
-    // initialize of a double pointer (a pointer to a char pointer) char** newArgv = new char* [newArgc];
+    // initialize of a double pointer (a pointer to a array of char pointer) char** newArgv = new char* [newArgc];
     for (int i = 0; i < argc; i++) {
         // deference once